 - handwritten styled script is very popular right now, but depending on the script it may not be very legible, so choose wisely

 - either place a background behind the text so it’s readable, or place text in open areas of the image

 - (examples below)

-- make the title large enough that it can be clearly read when the pin is small
+- make the title large enough that the most important part of it can be clearly read when the pin image is small

 - make sure your URL is on the pin somewhere, so it can always be tracked back to you (even if the link is removed from the pin, or the pin description is re-written)